-If you're submitting data for the Merit-Based Incentive Payment System (MIPS), you'll first need to determine which reporting mechanism you’ll be using.
+If you're submitting quality measure data for the Merit-Based Incentive Payment System (MIPS), you'll first need to determine which reporting mechanism you’ll be using.

 After you've decided, review the measures available on the table below for that reporting mechanism (you’ll want to report at least six).
 The more measure achievement points you earn, the more likely you are to avoid any penalty.

 - On the first pass of this chart, pick as many measures that allow you to earn up to 10.0 measure achievement points without any gaps (no stalled measures and no capped measures).

 - Make sure at least one of them is classified as outcome or intermediate outcome.

 - On the second pass, pay attention to the collection type.
 The easiest and most reliable way to report is through the IRIS Registry®, but you can also report through other collection types.
 See EyeNet®'sMIPS 2023 Primer and Reference explanation of collection types.
 Note; If you want to report eCQMs via the IRIS Registry–EHR integration or via an EHR vendor, you must generate your quality measure data using an EHR system that has 2015 Cures Update certification.
 On your third and final pass, if reporting through IRIS Registry-EHR integration or manual web entry, consider reporting IRIS QCDR measures that are without benchmarks in addition to your main selection.
 If you choose to report them, you will be assisting with the benchmarking for future years.
 This will give ophthalmic practices a greater selection of measures that reflect their everyday practice and can provide potentially more points than many other MIPS measures that are topped out.